To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Best “Canned” Human-Grade Dog Food: JustFoodForDogs PantryFresh Review

 Okay, this isn’t technically canned human-grade dog food, but JustFoodForDogs’ (JFFD) Tetra Pak boxes are even more convenient than cans, have a two-year shelf life, and are recyclable.
-Their PantryFresh food comes in four recipes: chicken & white rice, beef & russet potato, turkey & whole wheat macaroni, and lamb & brown rice.
-Each recipe includes real meat, vegetables, fruits, and essential vitamins and minerals.
+Their PantryFresh food comes in six recipes: chicken & white rice, beef & russet potato, turkey & whole wheat macaroni, lamb & brown rice, turkey & white rice (Balanced Remedy for sensitive stomachs), and pork & quinoa (Joint & Skin Support).
+Each recipe includes real meat, whole grains, vegetables, fruits, and essential vitamins and minerals.

 All of their all-natural food is formulated by veterinarians and pet nutritionists and gently cooked in USDA-certified and inspected kitchens.
-JFFD is perhaps better known for its fresh, frozen meals, which you can have delivered right to your home via their website.
+JFFD is perhaps better known for its fresh, frozen meals, which you can have delivered right to your home via their website (or Chewy).
 But JFFD’s PantryFresh meals are just as high quality as all of their other pet foods.

 Best Dehydrated Human-Grade Dog Food: Spot & Tango Unkibble Review

 While The Honest Kitchen has an excellent variety of dehydrated options, Spot & Tango takes dehydrated human-grade dog food to an even higher level by offering personalized food for your pup’s age, weight, activity level, and more.
-Spot & Tango’s Unkibble gives you the same 100% fresh, whole ingredients you’d find in fresh-frozen meals with a more convenient and affordable dog food product.
-They have three Unkibble recipes: beef & barley, chicken & brown rice, and cod & salmon.
+Spot & Tango’s UnKibble gives you the same 100% fresh, whole ingredients you’d find in fresh-frozen meals with a more convenient and affordable dog food product.
+They have four UnKibble recipes: beef & barley, chicken & brown rice, turkey & sweet potato, and cod & salmon, which is grain-free.

-Spot & Tango also offers high-quality customized fresh-frozen meals.
+Spot & Tango also offers high-quality, customized, fresh-frozen meals.
+Currently, they offer three fresh recipes: turkey & red quinoa, beef & millet, and lamb & brown rice.
 All of their food is formulated by vet nutritionists, made in USDA-certified and inspected kitchens, and contains no fillers or artificial ingredients.
-Spot & Tango is a subscription service, but you can pause, skip, or cancel any time.
+They also offer excellent single-ingredient treats (sweet potato, chicken, or bison).
+Spot & Tango is a subscription service, but you can pause, skip, or cancel at any time.